JAlcocerT/JAlcocerT/content/blog/selfhost-1125.md

 title: "SelfHosting done Easy with UmbrelOS - Nov 2025"
 date: 2025-11-14T01:20:21+01:00
 draft: false
-tags: ["Web Analytics vs Link Analytics","Adventures x GPX","HomeLab Setup"]
+tags: ["Analytics with onchain data sample","Adventures x GPX","HomeLab Setup"]
 description: 'Using OS on the browser.
 Measuring the More, better, new online performance.'
 url: 'selfhosted-apps-nov-2025'
 ---